-a.
 No pets or animals are allowed in University buildings, athletic venues, or the pool area, with the exception of approved animals used to aid students with disabilities and service animals accompanying visitors or guests of students.
+Any pets or animals should be properly restrained at all times.
 Any exceptions must be approved by Accessibility Services.
-Any pets or animals should be properly restrained at all times.

-For university campus residential students, refer to policy number 11: Pets (in the Guide to Residential Living) for additional polices pertaining only to residential students.
+For University Campus residential students, refer to policy number 11: Pets (in the Guides to Residential Living) for additional residence hall polices.